-PHIL 383-Philosophy of the Arts II 4 hours.
+PHIL 383 - Philosophy of the Arts II 4 hours.
 Continued study of the question of meaning in art emphasizing the problem of interpretation.
 Models for criticism and contemporary debates about postmodern culture are examined.
 Topics include the relativity of interpretations, the role of styles and traditions, and the relationship of different artistic media to each other.

-Prerequisite: PHIL 283 or permission (Sufficient demand)
+Prerequisite: PHIL 283 or permission (Sufficient demand) Course Attribute(s): CoB: Humanities

-PHIL 388-Topics in Metaphysics 2-4 hours.
+PHIL 388 - Topics in Metaphysics 2-4 hours.
 Metaphysical topics concern very basic questions about reality such as: How can things change and be the same?
 What constitutes personal identity?
 What is time?
 If the world is deterministic, can people be free? and, Does any kind of God exist?
 Prerequisite: completion of at least one philosophy course or permission of instructor.
-(Sufficient Demand)
+(Sufficient Demand) Course Attribute(s): CoB: Humanities

-PHIL 390-Social and Political Philosophy Topics 2 or 4 hours.
+PHIL 390 - Social and Political Philosophy Topics 2 or 4 hours.
 This course treats topics in social and political philosophy such as "Equality," "Freedom and Responsibility," "Freedom."
 Prerequisite: completion of at least one philosophy course or permission of instructor.

-PHIL 400-Topics in Philosophy 1-4 hours.
+PHIL 400 - Topics in Philosophy 1-4 hours.
 Varying topics from year to year are selected from either the history of philosophy or contemporary philosophic problems.
 Prerequisites vary depending on the topic.
-(Sufficient demand)
+(Sufficient demand) Course Attribute(s): CoB: Humanities

-PHIL 450-Independent Study 1-4 hours.
+PHIL 450 - Independent Study 1-4 hours.
 Academic inquiry into an area not covered in any established course, and carried on outside the usual instructor/classroom setting.
 Approved Plan of Study required.